Descanonge/neba/docs/source/about/motivations.rst

 Requirements
 ------------

-Let's starts with the :doc:`configuration` side of things.
+Let's starts with the :doc:`/configuration/index` side of things.
 This library had some requirements from the start:

 * a strict specification of the parameters (name, type, etc.)
 * that can easily be documented (even "self-documented")